imeji-community/pyimeji/docs/cli.rst

 Command Line Interface
 ----------------------

-*pyimeji*'s command line interface is a program named "imeji".
+*pyimeji*'s command line interface for a program named "imeji".
 In the following examples ``$`` denotes a shell prompt.
 Successful execution of a command will return ``0`` as exit status.